Exact determinant formulas for coalescing particle systems: Introduction

 For applications, one typically wants the probability of heir positions alone, summed over all ghost positions.
-Integrating out the ghosts yields the \emph{ghost-free coalescence formula} (\Cref{sec:determinant}): a closed-form determinant involving transition probabilities and cumulative distribution functions.
+Integrating out the ghosts yields the \emph{coalescence determinant} (\Cref{sec:determinant}): a ghost-free, closed-form determinant whose heir columns contain transition probabilities and whose ghost columns contain cumulative distribution functions in a staircase pattern.